kritpongt/notebook/note.md

 fillCartItem(products)
 ```

-### convert a php string array to javascript obj
+### convert a string php array to javascript object
 ```
 const obj_data = JSON.parse('<?= json_encode($arr_data)?>')
 ```

-### filter obj keys that includes 'txt' and then value > 0 and create new obj with reduce
+### filter object keys that includes 'txt' and value > 0, and then return new objecet with reduce
 ```
 const obj = {
     'txtCash': 100,